 Fermented food and drinks like kimchi and kombucha have made significant waves in recent years as we learn more about probiotics.
 These are the good bacteria that live in your gut and help regulate your system and keep things moving.
-We’ve discovered that many diets don’t get enough probiotics, and so we’ve taken to supplementation.
+The best kimchi brands deliver a healthy dose of those healthy probiotics along with amazing and authentic flavor.

 Good-quality probiotic supplements can be quite pricey, though, and some people prefer to keep things natural anyway!
 If you’re looking to get more probiotics through your diet, you must be intentional and deliberate about it.
 You’ll likely need to incorporate more than one source each day, and kimchi is a great place to start.

 The best kimchi brands offer a healthy and well-made product with all the nutrients and none of the unhealthy filler and preservatives.
 Kimchi is the national food of South Korea and is usually made from a combination of cabbage, radishes, and/or scallions.
 The brine is made with garlic, chili pepper, ginger, and fish sauce.
 It sounds simple, but there’s an art to getting it right.
 For the best taste, best experience, and most potent nutrients, look for an authentic kimchi shop and not someone mass producing a watered-down version of it.

 Mother in Law’s is dedicated to not only producing quality kimchi with lots of healthy probiotics but they want to make it as versatile as possible.
 Kimchi can be eaten alone as a snack but they want the world to see how many other things it can do.
 For example, they’ve made a fermented drink, sauce, and paste that offer similar benefits.